-Court-Appointed Receivers can help strike a balance when traditional processes fail.
+A court appointed receiver can help strike a balance when traditional processes fail.
 A Receiver is a court-appointed officer, charged with taking possession of, and protecting assets—as set forth in A.R.S. § 12-1242 and Rule 66, Arizona Rules of Civil Procedure.
 This objective third party is responsible for marshaling, managing, protecting, preserving and enhancing the Receivership assets for the benefit of the Receivership estate, with court oversight, and not for any specific party.
-In Arizona, the right to appoint a Receiver is statutory, with specific duties set forth in the Receivership order crafted by the attorneys and issued by the court.
+In Arizona, the right to appoint a court receiver is statutory, with specific duties set forth in the Receivership order crafted by the attorneys and issued by the court.

-In essence, Receivers can be an adept turnaround officer with a thorough understanding of applicable laws, and the ability to appear in, and testify in, court.
+In essence, a court appointed receiver can be an adept turnaround officer with a thorough understanding of applicable laws, and the ability to appear in, and testify in, court.
 They need to have an aptitude for business operations specific to the assets involved, with the ability to perform physical and financial forensics.
 Above all, they need to be comfortable dealing with complex cases and resourceful in dealing with warring parties and come to resolution of the disputed issues.

 Three Steps to Resolution

-Although each case will follow its own path, the Receivership process can be generalized as follows:
+Although each case will follow its own path, the receivership appointment process can be generalized as follows:

 Take corrective action.
-Whether a business, real estate, or other assets are in dispute, a Receiver can take action to ensure that they are not dissipated or otherwise threatened during the proceedings.
-In the case of a business—in a family law or business divorce—the Receiver has the authority to gain control over the operations, bank accounts, books and records.
+Whether a business, real estate, or other assets are in dispute, a court appointed receiver can take action to ensure that they are not dissipated or otherwise threatened during the proceedings.
+In the case of a business—in a family law or business divorce—the court receiver has the authority to gain control over the operations, bank accounts, books and records.
 In addition to providing information to all interested parties and the court, they may be responsible for implementing systems and procedures to maximize the value of assets and minimize liabilities, as well as performing the operational tasks, monitoring and reporting.
-The Receiver can be used to enforce a judgment issued by a court including, but not limited, to the sale of real property or a business and distribute the proceeds therefrom to the respective parties.
+The court appointed receiver can be used to enforce a judgment issued by a court including, but not limited, to the sale of real property or a business and distribute the proceeds therefrom to the respective parties.
 Alternatively, the Receiver can assist in the sale of the asset to the other joint owner.